ADVERTISEMENT

 All those numbers help you keep track of each person’s place in your family tree, just as rankings on a basketball bracket tell you any given team’s position in the original field.

 The Ahnentafel numbers used on pedigree charts are the simplest numbering system.
-To delineate descendancy — one person’s offsprings — most genealogists use the NGSQ System (short for National Genealogical Society Quarterly; also called the Modified Register System) and the Register System (named for the New England Historical and Genealogical Register).
+To delineate descendancy—one person’s offsprings—most genealogists use the NGSQ System (short for National Genealogical Society Quarterly; also called the Modified Register System) and the Register System (named for the New England Historical and Genealogical Register).
+(The book Numbering Your Genealogy is a great resource for learning about these two systems.)

 Here’s how they work: You start with the forefather, who is number 1.
 Below him, his kids get listed in birth order with Roman numerals (i, ii, iii).
 Both systems give children sequential Arabic numbers (2, 3, 4) to identify the kids when they appear later — but the systems assign these numerals differently.
 In the Register System, only children who have their own offspring get Arabic numerals.
 NGSQ gives everyone Arabic numerals, then denotes people whose lines continue forward with plus signs (+).